porterjamesj/website/content/blog/goodreads-vis.md

 Slug: goodreads-vis
 Summary: I made a web page to visualize Goodreads activity

+*Sept 2021 Update: This is no longer working due to Goodreads API changes, and I don't use Goodreads enough to bother updating it.*

 I recently started using [Goodreads](http://goodreads.com/) because I was curious about how many books I read in a year (so far in 2016 the answer is "4", in case you were curious).
-I also made a web page that draws plots of Goodreads activity, which you can find [here](http://jamesporter.me/misc/goodreads-vis/).
+I also made a web page that draws plots of Goodreads activity, which you can find [here](/misc/goodreads-vis/).
 You have to enter a Goodreads "user id", which is the number in the URL on a profile page.
 For example my profile URL is `https://www.goodreads.com/user/show/51772290-james-porter`, so my user